CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 | Prime Script Reverse Transcriptase (200 U/uL) | 0.5 uL         |
 |                                               | Total  9 uL    |

-26. Mix gently by pipetting and incubate the reaction at 30C for 10 minutes followed by 42C for 1 hour then 70C for 15 minutes to heat inactivate the enzyme.
+26. Mix gently by pipetting and **incubate the reaction at 30C for 10 minutes then 42C for 1 hour then 70C for 15 minutes to heat inactivate the enzyme**.

 27. Add 20uL of nuclease-free water, mix by pipetting, and save 20 uL as "pre-PCR back-up" in a LoBind tube.
 This back up can be stored at -80C for up to 6 months.